robinssq/api-docs/docs/auth.rst

 Using your API key
 ------------------

-All Narrativ API requests must include a valid API key.
+Unless otherwise indicated, Narrativ API requests must include a valid API key.
 Send your API key in the HTTP ``Authorization`` header, prefixed with the scheme ``NRTV-API-KEY``.
 For example::

     curl -i -H 'Authorization: NRTV-API-KEY Sy8xLzE2MTE3MDIxNzY3NDM0OTc0MDcv' \